Coal merchant

 Local coal merchant in a station yard, Hook, Hampshire, England, 1965.
 Office at centre, coal stores on the right.

 A coal merchant is the term used in the UK and other countries for a trader who sells coal and often delivers it to households.
 Coal merchants were once a major class of local business, but have declined in importance in many parts of the developed world due to the rise of alternative heating methods, including central heating, gas, oil and electric heating.
 The men who carried the coal to households were called coal men.

 The mass of coal homes burned was large; the UK government estimated in 1975 that the average household burning solid fuel used about 4.7 tons per year.

 History

-According to J. U. Nef, the term "coal merchant" originally meant "the owner, or part owner, of an east-coast collier [ship]; but in the eighteenth century the word was applied to all kinds of London coal traders, including small retailers", while the shipper came to be called a coal dealer, although the terms were "seldom applied consistently" in this period.
+According to J. U. Nef, the term "coal merchant" in Britain originally meant "the owner, or part owner, of an east-coast collier [ship]" that would carry coal from mines near Newcastle to other parts of Britain, "but in the eighteenth century the word was applied to all kinds of London coal traders, including small retailers", while the shipper came to be called a coal dealer, although the terms were "seldom applied consistently" in this period.
+The development of canals in Britain led to wharves being established near towns to unload coal.